 Nanuk Asset Management has announced the listing of its New World Fund (Currency Hedged) Active ETF (NNWH).

-Now, the strategy's ETF quotation provides an actively managed, currency hedged version as an alternative to using passive hedged strategies.
+Now the strategy’s ETF quotation provides an actively managed, currency hedged version as an alternative to using passive hedged strategies.

 This class of units, Nanuk said, will utilise a dual access mechanism, providing investors access to the fund via listed and unlisted channels.

-“The move to launch the Nanuk New World Fund’s hedged unit class as an ETF has been driven by adviser demand for listed access to the currency hedged version of the fund, launched last year, which has attracted solid support from advisers and investors,” Tom King, chief investment officer at Nanuk AM, explained.
+“The move to launch the Nanuk New World Fund’s hedged unit class as an ETF has been driven by adviser demand for listed access to the currency hedged version of the fund, launched last year, which has attracted solid support from advisers and investors,” Tom King, chief investment officer at Nanuk AM, said.

 Namely, the fund provides investors with exposure to a diversified portfolio of listed companies that are poised to benefit from, or contribute to, improving global environmental sustainability and resource efficiency.